Record rainfall, triple-digit winds, hundreds of mudslides. Here's California's storm by the numbers

 MUDSLIDES

-By Tuesday morning crews had responded to more than 380 mudslides across Los Angeles, according to the mayor's office.
-The mudslides closed roads across the city and prompted ongoing evacuation orders in canyon neighborhoods with burn scars from recent wildfires.
+By Wednesday, crews had responded to 520 mudslides across Los Angeles, according to the mayor's office.
+The mudslides closed roads across the city, smashed into homes and prompted evacuation orders in canyon neighborhoods with burn scars from recent wildfires.

-That number could rise because rain was still falling, saturating already sodden hillsides that threatened to give way.
+Those numbers could rise because even though rain was diminishing, already sodden hillsides still threatened to give way.

-So far seven buildings have been deemed uninhabitable, the city said.
-And at least 10 were yellow-tagged, meaning residents could go back to get their belongings but could not stay there because of the damage.
+So far, 12 buildings have been deemed uninhabitable, the city said.
+And at least 30 were yellow-tagged, meaning residents could go back to get their belongings but could not stay because of the damage.
 Inspections were ongoing at dozens more properties.